ianozsvald/notes_to_self/README.md

 Categoricals have a non-obvious memory behaviour in 1.0 in `groupby`, must pass in `observed=True` on the `groupby` else it stalls and eats a lot of RAM: https://github.com/pandas-dev/pandas/issues/30552 It builds the cartesian product of all possible categorical groups with the default arguments which might take some time and RAM.

+### `pd.to_datetime`

+`utc=True` will set timezone (else no tz info).
+Lowest valid date we can parse is circa `pd.to_datetime('1677-09-22', utc=True)` (21st will raise a `OutOfBoundsDatetime` unless `errors="ignore"` passed, if this is passed then we get a string back in place!) - limitations: https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#timestamp-limitations .
+Error handling: https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#invalid-data

 ### `merge`

 Merging is the underlying operation, `df.join` is a shortcut into `merge`.